beastrc/learn-web3_dapp/markdown/solana/DEPLOY_CONTRACT.md

 yarn run solana:build:program
 ```

+{% hint style="tip" %}
+If you have cloned the reo locally and you are using WSL or Linux, you might get an **error: linker `cc` not found** when compiling the Solana program.
+You will need to install the **build-essential** package by running `sudo apt install build-essential`, or the install command for your specific Linux distribution.
+{% endhint %}

 When it's successful, you will see the instructions to execute the deploy command with the path to the compiled program named `helloworld.so`.
 While this would work, we want to specify the keypair we generated just for this purpose, so read on.

 ```text